brevzin/cpp_proposals/3549_diverging_expressions/diverging-expressions.md

     * the _trailing-return-type_, if one is explicitly provided, or
     * the type that is `do_return`-ed consistently (same as the lambda rule except with `do_return` instead of `return`).
 2. A `do` expression is said to _diverge_ if every control flow path leads to executing a diverging expression (i.e. a `$throw-expression$`, a call to a `[[noreturn]]` function, or evaluating another such diverging expression).

+This effectively means that we keep adding properties to expressions: an expression would have a type, a value category, whether it's a bit-field, and now also whether it diverges.

 There is another approach though.